juliabreeden/ApolloMatic-Web/README.md

-# ApolloMatic-Web
+# ApolloMatic
+_Generate GraphQL schemas and resolvers for your Mongo schemas._

-What is Apollomatic?
+## What is Apollomatic?

 Apollomatic is an NPM package designed to simplify the process of generating Apollo Server GraphQL schemas and resolvers from existing Mongo schemas.
 With just a single command, you can quickly jumpstart your GraphQL API without the need to manually define schemas and resolvers.

-Key Features
+## Key Features

 Automatic Schema Generation: Apollomatic automatically generates GraphQL schemas based on your existing Mongo schemas, including types for queries, mutations, and the Mongo objects.